Court orders release of previously secret reports on opioid sales

 Last year, the newspapers first went to court to unseal a DEA database that details prescription opioid shipments to every state, county and city in the nation.
 Lawyers, including those in West Virginia, had been given access to the data as part of their lawsuits against opioid manufacturers and distributors.
 The DEA and drug companies vigorously fought against the news organizations to shield the painkiller sales numbers from the public.

-Polster initially sided with the distributors, but the newspapers appealed and won in the 6th U.S. Court of Appeals in Cincinnati.
+Polster initially sided with the distributors, but the newspapers appealed and won in the U.S. 6th Circuit Court of Appeals, in Cincinnati.

 In August, the appeals court denied a request by the drug companies that wanted a second hearing to argue why the two additional years of prescription opioid data and suspicious order reports should be kept secret.

-The 2006-12 data show that drug companies saturated the nation with 76 billion hydrocodone and oxycodone pain pills while overdose deaths surged, according to a Washington Post analysis.
+The 2006 to 2012 data show that drug companies saturated the nation with 76 billion hydrocodone and oxycodone pain pills while overdose deaths surged, according to a Washington Post analysis.
 States like West Virginia and Kentucky, which had the highest number of pills per resident per year, also had the highest overdose rates.
-The drug companies have contended the DEA should have stopped the flood of opioid painkillers, and they only filled orders from licensed pharmacies.
+The drug companies have contended that the DEA should have stopped the flood of opioid painkillers, and they only filled orders from licensed pharmacies.

 Last month, the distributors agreed to pay $260 million to settle lawsuits with two Ohio counties.
 The settlement, which came the day the lawsuits were scheduled to go to trial, is expected to provide a framework for future deals with the other counties and cities suing the companies.

-“The court’s decision to open court and DEA records to sunlight comes very late in the day,” said Pat McGinley, who also argued the case for HD Media.
+“The court’s decision to open court and DEA records to sunlight comes very late in the day,” said Pat McGinley, who also argued the case for the Gazette-Mail.
 “But it sends a powerful message that issues of grave national importance should never be litigated in secrecy.”